 9. Use of the Matomo statistical software

-We have integrated YouTube videos into some of our websites, which are stored on https://www.youtube.com and can be played directly from this website.
-These are all included in “advanced privacy mode”, i.e. no data about you as a user is transferred to YouTube if you do not play the videos.
-Only when you play the videos will the data referred to in paragraph 2 be transferred.
+On some of the websites of our online offering, we have integrated YouTube videos that are stored on https://www.youtube.com and can be played directly from the respective website.
+These are all integrated in “extended data protection mode”, i.e. no data about you as a user is transmitted to YouTube if you do not play the videos.
+Only when you play the videos will the data referred to in paragraph 2 be transmitted.
 We have no influence on this data transfer.

 The data protection provisions published by YouTube, which are available at https://www.google.de/intl/de/policies/privacy, provide information on the collection, processing and use of personal data by YouTube and Google.